Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/enforcement-appeal-form-journey.md

 - radio `/inspector-need-access/` Will an inspector need to access the land or property?
 - radio `/health-safety-issues/` Health and safety issues
 - text-entry `/description-alleged-breach/` Enter the description of the alleged breach
+- checkbox `/choose-grounds/` Choose your grounds of appeal
 - boolean `/submit-planning-application/` Did anyone submit a planning application for the development on the enforcement notice and pay the correct fee?
 - multi-file-upload `/upload-application-receipt/` Upload your application receipt